ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:3796840][end:3810810]] Yeah, this is the old idea that phylogeny and ontogeny are related in some way, which, from an embryonic development point of view, they're certainly analogous in ways.

 1:03:33 _Ander:_
-[[start:3813340][end:3819700]] Sorry, if I may ask one last question--should be very quick--regarding the weak rotation.
+[[start:3813340][end:3819700]] Sorry, if I may ask one last question--should be very quick--regarding the **Wick rotation.**
-[[start:3819780][end:3828590]] I'm still a bit unsure how it ties to this diagrammatic notation that we had with quantum channels on show so on.
+[[start:3819780][end:3828590]] I'm still a bit unsure how it ties to this diagrammatic notation that we had with quantum channels. {Unsure; so I'm...}

-1:03:51 [[start:3831760][end:3840240]] In the second session, we briefly talked about the weak rotation being a reversal in the direction of time.
+1:03:51 [[start:3831760][end:3840240]] In the second session, we briefly talked about the Wick rotation being a reversal in the direction of time.
 [[start:3840310][end:3842960]] Is there any relation to today's session?

 1:04:05 _Chris:_
-[[start:3845880][end:3862388]] Yeah, whenever we think about the flow of time as driven by the input-output cycle, the input-output cycle for agents separated by a boundary, there's always a sign change.
+[[start:3845880][end:3862388]] Yeah, whenever we think about the flow of time as driven by the input-output cycle, the input-output cycle for agents separated by a boundary, there's always a sign change, [[start:3869182][end:3869560]] right?
-[[start:3869182][end:3869560]] Right.
 [[start:3869630][end:3872460]] My input is your output, and vice versa.
-[[start:3873200][end:3899540]] So when we think about Bob's clock ticking, when Alice does something, his direction of time, in a sense, points with respect to the boundary opposite to hers, but that's only with respect to the boundary.
+[[start:3873200][end:3899540]] So when we think about Bob's clock ticking when Alice does something, his direction of time, in a sense, points with respect to the boundary opposite to hers, but that's only with respect to the boundary.

 1:05:00 [[start:3900600][end:3905270]] He sees information flowing in, and she sees information flowing in.